nestybox/sysbox/docs/user-guide/features.md

 -   Alternatively, run the K8s.io KinD tool inside a Sysbox container to containerize and entire Kubernetes cluster for local testing, and with proper isolation.

+## Kubernetes-in-Docker + Network Policies [ v0.4.0+ Sysbox-EE ]

+-   Kubernetes nodes running within system containers can be interconnected through CNI's capable of enforcing network policies in a cluster.
+This is the case of WeaveNet and Calico CNIs, which offer network features that are more advanced than other more simplistic CNIs (e.g. Flannel).

+-   WeaveNet and Calico CNI's are currently supported only as part of the Sysbox-EE product offering.

+## K3s-in-Docker [ v0.4.0+ ]

+-   K3s clusters can be deployed within system containers to offer a lighter alternative to K8s deployments.

+-   As it is the case with K8s-in-Docker solutions, K3s nodes hosted within a system container are properly isolated through the diverse security mechanisms offered by the Sysbox runtime.
+In other words, Sysbox is not relying on `privileged` containers as other K3s-in-Docker solutions do.

 ## Fast & Efficient

 -   Sysbox uses host resources optimally and starts containers in a few seconds.